newcomertv/embedded-test/FAQ-and-common-errors.md

 ```

 You can also add `rustflags = [ "-C", "link-arg=-Tembedded-test.x" ]` to your `.cargo/config.toml` file.
 But then you need to move `embedded-test` from `[dev-dependencies]` to `[dependencies]` in your `Cargo.toml`.

+## probe-rs exits directly after flashing (semihosting...)

+Make sure you're using at least probe-rs 0.24.0.
+Older versions do not support embedded-test yet.

+## probe-rs complains about unexpected arguments

+Make sure you're using at least probe-rs 0.24.0.
+Older versions do not support embedded-test yet.
+Otherwise, please open an issue including the commandline that was used to invoke probe-rs.